General Information Safety @ Sea Fun Stuff Resources

 Baggywrinkle - The effect of sun and salt spray on your face.

-Beating to windward - A method of flogging crew to increase upwind
+Beating to windward - A method of flogging crew to increase upwind performance when racing.

 Bitter end - The finish of a race when you are last over the line.